Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Problem formulation

-\textbf{Acquisition Function Optimization:} Given the GP posterior, the next step is to decide which categorical combination should be evaluated.
+\textbf{Acquisition function optimization:} Given the GP posterior, the next step is to decide which admissible catalog combination should be evaluated by MC-FEA.
 The exploitation and exploration balance is achieved by designing an acquisition function $\alpha(\textbf{Z}|\mathcal{D}_t)$.
 Though numerous acquisition functions exist \cite{shahriari2015taking}, we adopt the Lower Confidence Bound (LCB) acquisition for minimization tasks: